Grudge Match

 that

-bullies and picker honors and that sort of thing, when they grow up, they don't realize how bad they were to some of the kids that they were mean to.
+bullies and picker honors and that sort of thing, when they grow up, they don't realize how bad they were.

 And even if, even if it was a, I mean, there's, you know, you kick someone down the stairs, they can get really hurt.

-Even if it's a non-physical thing, like a tease or a nickname or whatever else, they'll convince themselves because everyone, no one is the villain of their own story.
+Even if it's a non-physical thing like a tease or a nickname or whatever else, they'll convince themselves because everyone, no one is the villain of their own story.

+They'll convince themselves that they were friends.
 And I've heard stories about this all the time.

 And later on, they'll come to

 get together or reunion or whatever, and they'll say, hey, how are you doing?
+The other person's like, why are you talking to me?

 You were a jerk to me in high school or whatever.
+And they're like, like, I had no idea.

-I I thought we were having fun.
+I thought we were having fun.

 Weird, right?

-We have one letter from, really kind of touching from someone named Cameron saying, I was visiting my parents in my hometown and ran into a friend from grade school.
+We had one letter from really kind of touching from someone named Cameron saying, I was visiting my parents in my hometown and ran into a friend from grade school.
+We chatted briefly about old times.

+I was hanging upside down from the monkey bars.
 She came up to me and she said she had a crush on me.

 And my response was to spit on her from on high.

 And yeah, you should be.
+You should be saddened.

 I mean, I know you're in third grade.
+Our judgment is not well formed.

 But all of this is to say that if you become aware that you did wrong by someone, it is appropriate to offer to apologize.

 And I hope, by the way, Tobias, that your cousin apologizes to you and owns up to what she did.
+She kicked you down the stairs.

 They were carpeted.

 I don't know how long ago this was, but maybe it was that plush, you know, wall-to-wall carpeted stairs type of thing.
+Maybe it cushioned the blow a little bit.

 I hope you get that apology if that's what you want.